Mayankgupta1754/enviroedge/README.md

 ### Gas concentrations

-Analog readings are converted using per-gas constants (A, B) and an RS-ratio formula in `probController.js`—separate from the ML risk score.
+Analog readings are converted using per gas constants (A, B) and an RS-ratio formula in `probController.js`—separate from the ML risk score.

 ## Dashboard